 It’s a bit riskier to apply for the open work permit at the airport when the spouse or common-law partner is a Young Professionals permit holder.
 You have to make sure the job offer meets the requirements for exemption C41 and border officers occasionally refuse to deliver the open work permit for a number of reasons (e.g. missing supporting documents, etc.).

-Note that if you decide to fly together to Canada, the spouse or common-law partner of an IEC permit holder must apply for an Electronic Travel Authorization (eTA) before the trip, otherwise they won’t be allowed to board the plane.
+Note that if you decide to fly together to Canada, the spouse or common-law partner of an IEC permit holder must apply for an Electronic Travel Authorisation (eTA) before the trip, otherwise they won’t be allowed to board the plane.

 If you can’t apply for an open work permit at the port of entry or if you’d rather not risk it, you can apply online.
 Simply create an account on the Government of Canada website and use the Come to Canada tool to check your eligibility.
-Answer “Yes” to the question “Will you be coming to Canada with a spouse or common-law partner who is, or will be, working in Canada as a foreign worker or who is, or will be, a full-time student at a university, community college, CEGEP or other authorized educational institution? (required),” and you should see the following message: “You may be eligible to come to Canada to work with an open work permit.”
-Click on “Continue” to get a personal checklist of all the documents you need to submit with your application after choosing “A work permit for a spouse or common-law partner of a skilled worker or international student” from the drop-down menu.
+Answer “Yes” to the question “Will you be coming to Canada with a spouse or common-law partner who is, or will be, working in Canada as a foreign worker or who is, or will be, a full-time student at a university, community college, CEGEP or other authorised educational institution? (required),” and you should see the following message: “You may be eligible to come to Canada to work with an open work permit.”

 The tool will walk you through the application (for free!) and all the forms will be available to download.